-Warwick Analytics has launched an app for Zendesk users that applies automated classification and tagging for support tickets.
+Warwick Analytics has launched an app for Zendesk users that installs directly into the platform where it applies automated classification and tagging for support tickets.

 Through the app Warwick Analytics will apply its Machine Learning-based interaction analytics to unstructured customer data within support tickets whether they come via chat, web forms or email.